 The requirements to the experts included in the Accreditation Council and Accreditation Commission, the composition of these bodies, selection and approval of experts included should be indicated in the legislation and publicly available.
 It is advisable that students and labour market representatives, as well as foreign experts are included in external QA procedures in Azerbaijan for the purposes of greater objectivity and learning from the best foreign experiences.
 (Activity 4.1.1)

-The study programmes should be revised in accordance with defined learning outcomes in the state standards for study field.
-(Activity 3.2.)

 It is recommended to MoE that at the master level the pedagogical part should be dissociated from the core disciplinary studies.
 There is no need to develop teaching skills for a Master in Physics, for example.
 Teachers of Physics for general education shall be prepared through specific teacher-training study programmes (Activity 1.7)

 To split subjects in smaller amount of ECTS, so that subject content area can be distributed along the study programme.
 Some important issues could then be repeated during 4 years of studying giving students an opportunity to strengthen and complement the relevant knowledge and skills.
 For example, it is recommended to have 3 different 3 ECTS courses of programming in various semesters instead of one 9 ECTS course once (Activity 1.5.7)